srgrn/chatanu.ga/content/blog/Advent2015/15_-_How_to_fail_doing_advent_calendar.md

 It is very hard writing so many posts to keep up, if you try to do it during december.
 Espcially since I was going on vacation and time is always limited on vacations.

-In short regular posting will resume after December 26.
+regular posting will resume after December 26 with some more improvements.

 Thanks for reading.